Skip to content

 This probes device indices 0 through 9 and prints the resolution and frame rate of each camera found.

-Starting the proxy server
+Starting the proxy

 bash